The Medieval Trail from Rignac to Belcastel

 Notes

 - Hikers follow the route at their own risk.
-They remain responsible for any accidents they may be involved in and any damage they may cause to others (forest fires, damage, pollution, etc.).
+They remain responsible for any accidents they may suffer and for any damage they may cause to others (forest fires, damage to the environment, pollution, etc.).

-- Stay on the trails and do not take shortcuts.
-If the route changes, follow the new markings.
+- Stay on the marked paths and do not take shortcuts.
+If the route has been altered, follow the new signposting.

 - Be considerate.
-We are not alone on the trails, so think of others.
+We are not the only ones using the paths; be mindful of others.

-- Take your rubbish with you.
-Leave no trace of your visit, do not throw anything on the ground, take a rubbish bag with you.
+- Take your rubbish away with you.
+Leave no trace of your visit; do not throw anything on the ground; carry a rubbish bag with you.

-- Keep your dog on a leash, especially near homes or livestock.
+- Keep your dog on a lead, particularly near homes or livestock.

-- Close gates and barriers behind you, and walk around crops.
-It is important to respect the work of those who shape and preserve our environment.
+- Close gates and fences behind you, and walk around crops.
+Please respect the work of those who shape and preserve our environment.

 - Do not light fires.
-Covered areas (forests) or areas that are too exposed (scrubland, dry heathland, etc.) can catch fire very quickly.
+Areas with dense vegetation (forests) or those that are too exposed (scrubland, dry heathland, etc.) can catch fire very quickly.

 - Do not drink water from streams.
-Clear water does not mean safe water.
+Clear water does not mean it is safe to drink.

-- Find out about hunting seasons, as some routes may be dangerous.
+- Check hunting seasons; some routes may be dangerous.

 Worth a visit

-From Rignac, the centre of the Pays Rignacois, walk towards Belcastel, one of the "Most Beautiful Villages in France", and explore its paved slanting streets, from the Old Bridge and its church to its castle, which was restored in the 1970s by Fernand Pouillon.
+From Rignac, the main town of the Pays Rignacois, make your way to Belcastel, one of the “Most Beautiful Villages in France”, and explore its paved slanting streets, from the Old Bridge and its church to its castle, restored in the 1970s by Fernand Pouillon.

 Reviews and comments